Mayureshp21/my-new-project/README.md

-# AI Study Assistant
+# AI Study Assistant - Building AI course project

+## Summary
 This is my Building AI course project.

-## Summary
-This project is an AI-based study assistant that helps students plan their studies efficiently by analyzing their learning patterns and suggesting personalized study strategies.
+It is an AI-based study assistant that helps students improve productivity by analyzing their study habits and giving personalized recommendations.

 ## Background
-Many students struggle with time management and do not know what to study.
+Students often struggle with time management and inefficient study methods.
 This leads to stress and poor performance.
-I want to solve this problem using AI.
+I want to solve this using AI.

 ## How is it used?
-Students input their subjects and available time.
-The system suggests what to study and when.
+Students enter their subjects, weak areas, and available time.
+The AI suggests a study plan and priorities.

 ## Data sources and AI methods
 The system can use student performance data and apply machine learning and recommendation systems.

 ## Challenges
-The system depends on accurate data and may not always give perfect suggestions.
+The system depends on accurate data and may not always give perfect results.

 ## What next?
-This can be developed into a real app with more features like reminders and tracking.
+This can be developed into a real application with features like reminders and analytics.

 ## Acknowledgments
 Inspired by the Elements of AI course.